Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 be a 2-Cartesian square of Deligne-Mumford stacks with $\cX$ and $\cY$ of finite type over $S$.
-Assume that one of the following conditions holds: \begin{description} \item[(a)] $f$ is proper and $\cY'$ is of finite type over a regular scheme $S'$ of dimension $\le 1$. \item[(b)] $g$ is smooth and of finite type. \end{description} Then the base change map
+Assume that one of the following conditions holds: \begin{itemize} \item[(a)] $f$ is proper and $\cY'$ is of finite type over a scheme $S'$, either regular of dimension $\le 1$ or quasi-excellent. \item[(b)] $g$ is smooth and of finite type. \end{itemize} Then the base change map

 is an isomorphism for all $M\in D_c^+(\cX,\cO)$.